 During our investigations it transpired that the condition \eqref{eq:B.1} is not always satisfied by $(\ddot{\mf g}, \ddot{\mc L})$ in the setting of \cite[\S 8.12]{Lus-Cusp2} - on which important parts of \cite{Lus-Cusp2} and other papers rely.
 Fortunately, this can be repaired by relaxing the conditions of \cite[Proposition 4.4]{Lus-Cusp2}, as professor Lusztig kindly explained us.

 \begin{prop} Let $G$ be a connected reductive complex group acting on an affine variety $X$.
-Let $M$ be a Levi subgroup of $G$ (i.e. the connected centralizer of a semisimple element).
+Let $M$ be a Levi subgroup of $G$ (i.e. the centralizer of a semisimple element of $\mf g$).
 Then the natural map

 is an isomorphism. \end{prop} \begin{proof} The proof of the analogous statement in equivariant K-homology \cite[1.8.(a)]{KaLu} can be translated to equivariant cohomology.
 The crucial point is the K\"unneth formula in equivariant K-homology \cite[1.3.(n3)]{KaLu}, which is proven in \cite[\S 1.5--1.6]{KaLu}.